Codecademy/docs/content/javascript/concepts/strict-mode/strict-mode.md

 ---
 Title: 'Strict Mode'
-Description: 'The strict mode in JavaScript is a way to make the language follow stricter rules.
+Description: 'Strict mode in JavaScript is a way to make the language follow stricter rules.
 It helps prevent errors and makes the code more predictable by restricting certain behaviors that can lead to problems.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'